gdomjan83/upgrad_projects/README.md

 Project 4 - Hangman - FINISHED

 	The game gives you a random word from a list (these are imported from a txt file), and you can play a hangman game with that word.

+Project 5 - Contact book - WORK IN PROGRESS

+	A contact book, where you can input, store and find contact information.
+It uses a simle database.